SCH1001/StreetRecon/README.md

 ## Introduce

 This repository provides three core modules of our whole project:
-- The adaptive photometric constraint weighting method in modules/adaptive_weight;
+- The adaptive photometric constraint weighting method in `modules/adaptive_weight`;
+- The B-spline based hierarchical hash encoder in `modules/B_spline_hash_encoder`;
+- SDF label computing method within the spatial hash grid in `modules/udf_in_svh`.